 A: We would love to have you join us!
 Swimmers from both the Synchro and Swim team will be competing this summer.
 In order to join us, your United States Masters Swimming (USMS) membership must be associated with our team.
 You must request this change at least 60 days prior to the competition.

 Q: I am visiting the Bay Area and swim with another Masters team back home.
 Can I swim with you?

 A: Yes!
-See the Sign-up Page for instructions on how to buy a drop-in pass.
+See the Sign-up Page for instructions on how to verify your USMS membership and buy a drop-in pass.